warunatrivet/uwazi_test/Create-document-types.md

 2. Go to _Document Types_.
 3. Click on _Add document type_ under _Document types_.
 4. You will see two default properties: _Title_, and _Date added_.
-5. Apply properties by dragging them into the designated box.
+5. Add properties by dragging them into the designated box.
 6. Edit the Name of the property that you are adding.
 7. Click _Save_.